K1-ZR/pavement-simulator/README.md

 * Bonding condition between layers
 * Presence of distressed layer or existing joint

-*Pavement-Simulator* is a user-friendly tath generates a simplified 2D FE model of the real problem without losing the key features of the structure.
+*Pavement-Simulator* is a user-friendly software that generates a simplified 2D FE model of the real problem without losing the key features of the structure.

 <p align="center">
   <img src="https://github.com/K1-ZR/pavement-simulator/blob/master/gallery/pavement-structure.png" width="800" title="all tests">